kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

 U^{-1} = U^T \implies U^TU = I
 $$

-### 2. Looking at the variance of projected points along the subspace
+### 2. Look at the variance of projected points along the subspace.

 Assuming a 1-D subspace.